gwu-libraries/TweetSets/README.md

 the format of the file.

 ### Loading
+Use this method when Elasticsearch is on the same machine as TweetSets (non-cluster option), or for otherwise loading without using Spark.
 1. Start and connect to a loader container:

         docker-compose run --rm loader /bin/bash